techleadershub/aifitnessbuddy/README.md

 - Your personal information is only sent to OpenAI to generate your workout plan
 - No data is stored permanently by this application
-- Your API key is kept secure in the `.env` file (never share this file)
+- Your API key is kept secure in the `.streamlit/secrets.toml` file (never share this file)

 ## 📈 Future Enhancements